Picking Winners: A Data Driven Approach to Evaluating the Quality of Startup Companies: Model Validation with Picking Winners Portfolios

-We construct portfolios with a maximum of 20 companies, which is a reasonable size for a typical venture capital firm.
-To visualize the performance of our portfolios, we plot the portfolio size versus the number of companies that exit in the portfolio in Figure \ref{fig:portfolio_performance}.
+We construct portfolios for the models detailed in Section \ref{sec:bayesmodelsection} with a maximum of 30 companies, which is a reasonable size for a typical venture capital firm.
+We also benchmark our model against an ordered logistic regression model using our features and labels corresponding to the largest round that a company achieved before the test year.
+To visualize the performance of our portfolios, we plot the portfolio size versus the number of companies in the portfolio that exit for select models in Figure \ref{fig:performancegraph}.
 We refer to this as a portfolio performance curve.
 It is similar to a receiver operating characteristic (ROC) curve used in machine learning to evaluate the performance of binary classifiers.

-We consider five different types of portfolios.
+We consider different types of portfolios.
 Ordered logistic regression is our benchmark model as discussed earlier.
-Dynamic heteroskedastic independent and correlated correspond to our Brownian motion model with the different dependence assumptions.
+Correlated correspond to our Brownian motion model with the dependence assumption.
 Perfect corresponds to the portfolio where every company exits.
 Random corresponds to portfolios where the number of exits is the portfolio size multiplied by the fraction of exits in the test set.
-This corresponds roughly to picking a portfolio randomly.
+This corresponds to picking a portfolio randomly.
 We also show the performance points for top venture capital firms in these years.
 The coordinates of these points are the number of test companies that the venture capital firm invests in and the number of these companies that exit before 2017.

-As can be seen, our portfolios perform well (in terms of number of exits).
-For portfolios of only five companies, we achieve exit rates as high as 60\%.
-We outperform random guessing and the venture capital firms by a substantial amount.
-Furthermore, our model performs better than or as well as the logistic regression model.
-For instance, in 2011, our model completely dominates the logistic regression model.
-In 2012, our model still does better, but the gap is not as large.
-With a five company portfolio in 2012, our model gets three exits, while the logistic regression model gets zero.
-Another interesting observation is that the correlated model does better than the independent model.
-We suspect this is because when we include the correlations the portfolio becomes more diversified.

-We show the top ten companies in the 2011 and 2012 portfolios constructed with the greedy algorithm and the dynamic heteroskedastic correlated model in Tables \ref{table:porfolios2011} and \ref{table:porfolios2012}.
-We also include the predicted exit probability for the companies and the objective value (probability of at least one exit) after the company is added to the portfolio.
-There are several exits in the top ten companies.
-These are mostly acquisitions, but we do obtain an IPO in 2011 from Nutanix, which is a virtualized datacenter platform that went public in 2016 with a valuation of \$2.1 billion.
+We find that the the robust heteroskedastic model has the best performance over both years.
+It obtains six exits with a ten company portfolio in 2011, giving an exit rate of 60\%.
+This is higher than the top venture capital firms shown in Figure \ref{fig:performancegraph}.
+In contrast, the homoskedastic and heteroskedastic models do not consistently perform well.
+Also, the ordered logistic model has terrible performance in 2011, but is as good as the homoskedastic model in 2012.